Giuliani to fight $148 million verdict despite bankruptcy | Politics

 Giuliani's bankruptcy filing came on Dec.
 21, just days after the former New York City mayor was ordered to pay $148 million to Moss and Freeman, who faced a deluge of threats after Giuliani falsely claimed they were engaged in voting fraud.
 That filing automatically stops litigation from moving forward against him, including efforts to collect the judgment and other election-related defamation lawsuits.

-'DESPICABLE THINGS' Rachel Strickland, an attorney for Moss and Freeman, opposed Giuliani's request, arguing that he is trying to have it both ways by using bankruptcy to stop their collection efforts while continuing to attack the judgment they won in federal court in Washington, D.C.
+'DESPICABLE THINGS' Rachel Strickland, an attorney for Moss and Freeman, opposed Giuliani's request, arguing that he is trying to have it both ways by using bankruptcy to stop their collection efforts while continuing to attack the judgment they won in federal court in Washington.

 Giuliani "said and did despicable things," and he has continued to defame Moss and Freeman even after the defamation judgment and his bankruptcy filing, Strickland said.
 Moss and Freeman have also argued that Giuliani's bankruptcy should not allow him to duck the money he owes them, as judges have ruled that defamation penalties cannot be discharged in bankruptcy if a debtor has engaged in "willful and malicious" conduct.